Back and Disc Disease

 if spine injury is near the head or neck, you might see inability to turn head or bend neck

 Medical Management and Rehabilitation:

 Most cases of back and spinal cord injury do not require surgery and are managed with medications to reduce spinal cord swelling and dysfunction.
 Pain control and physical rehabilitation will also greatly enhance the comfort and recovery of your pet.
-Alpine Animal Clinic is unique in offering Rehabilitation Therapy with a Veterinarian Certified in Rehabilitation.
+Alpine Animal Clinic is unique in offering rehabilitation care with an underwater treadmill.

 Our state-of-the-art Rehabilitation Center is complete with Water Treadmill to accurately and specifically target the needs of your pet by pinpointing depth of water and thereby the amount of weightbearing, resistance, and strength training as your pet recovers.
 Simple floating and swimming in a pool does not allow for changes in your pet's condition by increasing resistance and ability to bear weight gradually, but simply floats them passively with a life jacket.
 A water treadmill allows passive floatation too, for any size patient, but has the great advantage of allowing careful and gradual return to weight-bearing and resistance to effectively increase muscle tone, coordination and condition.
 This improves recovery and strength far beyond a simple swimming pool.